← Blog

 • Operational facts often matter as much as trademark frustration.

-• Recovery planning should include what happens after transfer, not only how to win control back.
+• Recovery planning should cover what happens after transfer as well as how to regain control.

 Independent references: Review ICANN UDRP Policy and WIPO UDRP Guide for baseline details and neutral operational guidance.